todomoldovan/thesis/README.md

 ├── environment.yml         <- Environment file to set up the environment using conda/mamba
 └── requirements.txt        <- Requirements file to set up the environment using pip
 ```

-## Credits

-Please cite as: AUTHOR1, AUTHOR2, and AUTHOR3, PROJECTNAME, JOURNAL (YYYY), DOIURL

-Development of PROJECTNAME was supported by FUNDER.